RoootTheFox/NoAnvilLimit-Spigot/README.md

 # NoAnvilLimit-Spigot
 The spigot plugin for NoAnvilLimit.
 Has a /rename command.<br>

-**To use this with the mod you need to run a Spigot 1.17.1 server.
-Other version don't work because of NMS, thats why its disabled by default.**
+<b>To use this with the mod, you'll need to run a Spigot/Paper/whatever 1.17.1 server.
+Other versions won't work because of NMS, thats why its disabled by default.
+You can enable it in the config file generated on first start. `(enableAnvilGUIHack)`</b>

 You can enable and disable the /rename command as well as the anvil gui hack in the config file.
 (The anvil GUI hack only works on MC 1.17.1)